idevelop/treeql/README.md

 });
 ```

-### Variable selection
+### Variables

-It supports variable definition in the query to ensure it matches the same value across different parts of the `query` object.
+The library supports variable definition in the query to ensure it matches the same value across different parts of the `query` object.

 ```javascript
 var $ = treeql.variable;